What is the YMCA Professional Studies Program?

-Founded in 1885, Springfield College was established to educate YMCA professionals, and we carry great pride in continuing that tradition today through the YCC Program.
+Founded in 1885, Springfield College was established to educate YMCA professionals, and we carry great pride in continuing that tradition today through the YMCA Professional Studies Program.
 Over the years, hundreds of YMCA professionals have attended Springfield College.
 Today, the partnership between the YMCA and Springfield is stronger than ever.

-More than seventy-five percent of Springfield College undergraduate students are eligible for financial assistance in the form of need-based grants, loans, or campus employment.
+More than 75 percent of Springfield College undergraduate students are eligible for financial assistance in the form of need-based grants, loans, or campus employment.
 Here are a few opportunities for students to consider:

-- Financial aid for YCC students: Students enrolled in the YCC program and who are eligible for financial aid, may receive ‘YMCA designated funds’ in their financial aid packages, not accessible to non-YMCA students.
+- Financial aid for YMCA Professional Studies students: Students enrolled in the YMCA Professional Studies program and who are eligible for financial aid, may receive ‘YMCA designated funds’ in their financial aid packages, not accessible to non-YMCA students.
 These funds are disbursed by the Financial Aid Office.

 - Matching Scholarship Fund: The ‘hometown’ YMCA provides tuition support that is matched dollar for dollar by Springfield College for any amount up to $5,000.
-For more details, please see the YMCA Relations page on our Web site, www.spfldcol.edu
+For more details, please see the YMCA Relations page on our website, www.springfieldcollege.edu.

-- Scholarship opportunities for professional YMCA conferences: The Office of YMCA Relations provides financial support and facilitates scholarship opportunities for student involvement at major regional and national YMCA events, such as the Association of YMCA Professionals Conference (AYP), YMCA Program EXPO and Coalition of Campus YMCAs (CCY) Conference
+- Scholarship opportunities for professional YMCA conferences: The Office of YMCA Relations provides financial support and facilitates scholarship opportunities for student involvement at major regional and national YMCA events, such as the Association of YMCA Professionals Conference (AYP), YMCA Program EXPO and Campus YMCA Partnership (CYP) Conference

 - On-campus jobs: The Office of Financial Aid coordinates part-time, on-campus job opportunities.
 A wide variety of positions are available in departments throughout the campus.
 Available positions are posted by the Career Center.
 The student is responsible for securing employment through Financial Aid